-TIP: To free up a user's license, exclude the user from a group which was assigned to the used chains.
-Then perform a synchronization for the repository in the Repositories section.
-The existing user's authenticators will be removed.
+TIP: To free up a user's license, exclude the user from a group that is assigned to used chains.
+Then switch to Repositories, edit a used repository and click Full sync to perform a full synchronization of the repository.
+The existing user's authenticators are removed.

-3.6 Default Ports for Advanced Authentication Server Appliance
+9 Configuring Default Ports for Advanced Authentication Server Appliance